-- examined the independence of the Directors and expressed an opinion on those Directors who may qualify as independent; - made recommendations on the composition of the various Committees and their Chairs; - drafted a succession plan for executive corporate officers in the event of temporary or permanent absence; - supervised the assessment work of the Board of Directors and its Committees and made recommendations to the Board; - made recommendations concerning the expiry of Directors' terms of office; - reviewed resolutions on governance, appointments and compensation, to be submitted to the Shareholders' General Meeting; - reviewed and analyzed the reports made by the voting advisory agencies on the Company's General Meeting; - proposed appointment of an Observer to be recommended as a Director whose application has been selected by applying the procedure for the selection of new members of the Board of Directors established by the Governance, Appointment and Compensation Committee;

-- reviewed and recommended changes to the drafting of performance share allocation plans for Group employees and the Chief Executive Officer, to make performance criteria more demanding; - made recommendations on the compensation of Jérôme Brunel, Chairman of the Board of Directors, in accordance with the compensation policy adopted by the General Meeting; - reviewed the compensation elements for Beñat Ortega, Chief Executive Officer, and in particular the achievement of the performance criteria for his variable compensation, in collaboration with the Corporate Social Responsibility Committee for the elements that relate to him, and made recommendations to the Board; - made recommendations on compensation elements for the Chief Executive Officer.
-In this respect, the Committee ensured compliance with the principles laid down in the AFEP-MEDEF Code: exhaustiveness, balance between compensation elements, comparability, coherence, intelligibility of rules and proportionality: - approved the "say on pay" report presented to the Shareholders' General Meeting; - reported on the compensation awarded to the members of the Board of Directors during the year;
+Governance and appointments examined the independence of the Directors and expressed an opinion on those Directors who may qualify as independent; made recommendations on the composition of the various Committees and their Chairs; drafted a succession plan for executive corporate officers in the event of temporary or permanent absence; supervised the assessment work of the Board of Directors and its Committees and made recommendations to the Board; made recommendations concerning the expiry of Directors' terms of office; reviewed resolutions on governance, appointments and compensation, to be submitted to the Shareholders' General Meeting; reviewed and analyzed the reports made by the voting advisory agencies on the Company's General Meeting; proposed appointment of an Observer to be recommended as a Director whose application has been selected by applying the procedure for the selection of new members of the Board of Directors established by the Governance, Appointment and Compensation Committee; Compensation reviewed and recommended changes to the drafting of performance share allocation plans for Group employees and the Chief Executive Officer, to make performance criteria more demanding; made recommendations on the compensation of Jérôme Brunel, Chairman of the Board of Directors, in accordance with the compensation policy adopted by the General Meeting; reviewed the compensation elements for Beñat Ortega, Chief Executive Officer, and in particular the achievement of the performance criteria for his variable compensation, in collaboration with the Corporate Social Responsibility Committee for the elements that relate to him, and made recommendations to the Board: made recommendations to the Board, made recommendations on compensation elements for the Chief Executive Officer.
+In this respect, the Committee ensured compliance with the principles laid down in the AFEP-MEDEF Code: exhaustiveness, balance between compensation elements, comparability, coherence, intelligibility of rules and proportionality; approved the "say on pay" report presented to the Shareholders' General Meeting; reported on the compensation awarded to the members of the Board of Directors during the year; Human Resources reviewed the professional gender equality policy and the policy on diversity within the Company's executive bodies; policy studied the proposal for and made recommendations concerning a capital increase reserved for employees.